NonceGeek/tai-shang-micro-ai-saas/deno/apidoc.md

 **Required Fields:**
 - `unique_id`: Task's unique identifier
-- `privkey`: Private key to sign with
+- `privkey`: Private key to sign with (should match the agent's address)

 **Process:**
 1. Fetches the task from the database